greatest-ape/sleef-trig/README.md

 ### Running tests and benchmarks

-Running tests and benchmarks requires nightly Rust and relies on the `sleef-trig-sys` crate for SLEEF bindings.
+Run:

 ```sh
 cargo test
 cargo bench
 ```

+Running tests and benchmarks requires nightly Rust and relies on `sleef-trig-sys` for SLEEF bindings.

 ## Why not just link to SLEEF?